patosai/tree-multiselect.js/README.md

 ### Installation
 Load `jquery.tree-multiselect.min.js` on to your web page.
 The css file is optional (but recommended).

+You can also use bower - `bower install tree-multiselect`

 ### Custom styling
 So, you want to exercise your css-fu.
 Alright then.